jessicavaughan820/TeamUp/README.md

-### A short page to facilitate community sports engagement
+### TeamUp: A short page to facilitate community sports engagement

 Screenshots